 Sealed System, No Gears

-Inside the Snode AD80’s selector dial, there are no interlocking gears.
-Instead, a powerful neodymium magnet is mounted on a rotating carousel.
-Turning the dial slides this magnet past a series of fixed steel slots embedded in the weight platelets.
+Inside the Snode AD80 selector dial, there are no interlocking gears.
+Instead, a powerful neodymium magnet sits on a rotating carousel.
+Turning the dial slides this magnet past a series of fixed steel slots embedded in the weight plates.

-- Engagement: The magnet snaps powerfully against the chosen steel slot, creating a direct, rigid connection.
+- Engagement: The magnet snaps powerfully against the chosen steel slot.
+It creates a direct, rigid connection.
 You feel a solid, positive click.

-- Disengagement: Rotating the dial pulls the magnet away, breaking the bond.
+- Disengagement: Rotating the dial pulls the magnet away.
+It breaks the bond.
 The force required is the “stiffness” you feel when new.

 Durability Advantages

-- No Physical Wear Points: Magnet-to-steel contact doesn’t grind or strip.
+- No Physical Wear Points: Magnet‑to‑steel contact does not grind or strip.
 Theoretically, it can last indefinitely without degradation.

-- Sealed Unit: The mechanism is encased, blocking chalk and dust—the killers of exposed dials.
+- Sealed Unit: The mechanism is encased.
+It blocks chalk and dust—the killers of exposed dials.

-- Forgiving Alignment: The magnetic pull has some “seek” to it, making it less prone to jamming from slight misalignment compared to a physical pin.
+- Forgiving Alignment: The magnetic pull has “seek.”
+It is less prone to jamming from slight misalignment compared to a physical pin.

 The Potential New Failure Points